srikanth-narayanan/CarND-Advanced-Lane-Lines/README.md

 ### Calculate radius of curvature of the lane & the position of the vehicle with respect to center.

 The radius of curvature is calcuated using the formula `Radius of curvature R = ((1+(2Ay+B)^2)^3/2)/|2A|`, where A and B represents the co-efficents of the polynomial.
  - The curvature has to be calculated in real world space.
-So a conversion factor 30 meters per 720 pixesl for y direction and 3.7 meters for 700 pixels in x direction was used.
+So a conversion factor for y direction and x direction was used.
  - The radius of curvature for left and right lane was calcuated seperately and averaged for resultant curvature of the lane.

  The vehicle postion was calculated based on the assumption, the camera is mounted on the center of the vehicle in x direction.